pkozhevnikov/quizzly/docs/basics.md

  * **Composing** - Curator started the Quiz, Authors and Inspectors are notified about new Quiz start, the Quiz is available for changes by Authors
- * **Review** - All Authors report about rediness of the Quiz, Quiz gets read-only, Curator and Inspectors are notified about *readiness* of the Quiz, Inspectors *review* the Quiz and *approve* or *disapprove* the Quiz.
+ * **Review** - All Authors report about readiness of the Quiz, Quiz gets read-only, Curator and Inspectors are notified about *readiness* of the Quiz, Inspectors *review* the Quiz and *approve* or *disapprove* the Quiz.
 If the Quiz is disapproved, Quiz returns to the Composing state, Curator and Authors are notified about disapproval the Quiz.
  * **Released** - All Inspectors approve the Quiz, the Quiz gets read-only forever and is available for inclusion into Courses
  * **Deleted** - The Quiz becomes obsolete and doesn't correspond to the learning path anymore, Curator deletes the Quiz, Quiz is unavailable for inclusion into Courses

-A Quiz is versioned: a Quiz may be duplicated, the duplicate becomes a next version of the Quiz.
+A Quiz is versioned: it may be duplicated, the duplicate becomes a next version of the Quiz.
 All active Courses comprising the Quiz should be explicitely updated.

+### Course management

+One of Staff users creates a Course.
+This Staff user is the **Host** of the Course.
+Host schedules the Exam: specifies a released Quiz and assigns the **Exam Period** - a period Students are eligible to take the Exam within.
+Quiz and Exam Period are set on Course creation only.
+Host is able to include/exclude Students to/from the Course till start of Exam Period minus configured **Preparation Period**.

+A Course may be duplicated in order to make another course keeping the Student list.